O - Wellfleet - Higgins Shellfish Shack and Waterfront,

 As described by Doug Roberts in a 1984 article for the Cape Codder newspaper -"before the days of television, all the local news, politics, social happenings, and all the hilarious doings of 'foreigners' emanated from the Spit and Chatter Club.
 The membership of course was closed.
 One had to be a lifelong resident of Wellfleet, wear hip-boots folded down, carry a quahog rake, play checkers, be fluent in local profanity, and clam up when customers came to buy shellfish."

-The "Lemon Pie" cottages on the hill were blown dow nin a hurricane.
-This is a collectible depiction of a by-gone era in Wellfleet - our oystering men and women still harvest the very best and world-renowned oysters!!
+The "Lemon Pie" cottages on the hill were destroyed in a hurricane.
+This is a collectible depiction of a bygone era in Wellfleet - our oystering men and women still harvest the very best and world-renowned oysters!!